SEVENTEENTH CENTURY 1601~1700

 1679 (Enpô 7)

-29 May: a fire breaks out in the puppets theater Ôsaka Shichidayûza in the district of Sakai-chô.
-It spreads and burns both the Ichimuraza and the Nakamuraza.
+29th day of the 5th lunar month: a fire broke out in the puppets theater Ôsaka Shichidayûza in the district of Sakai-chô.
+It spread and burnt both the Ichimuraza and the Nakamuraza.

 1680 (Enpô 8)

-March: the very first sayaate scene in Kabuki history is staged at the Ichimuraza [more details].
+3rd lunar month: the very first sayaate scene in Kabuki history was staged at the Ichimuraza [more details].

 1682 (Tenna 2)

-28 December: a fire started by Yaoya Oshichi breaks out in the Daienji Temple in the district of Komagome.
-It spreads and burns both the Ichimuraza and the Nakamuraza.
-This fire is nicknamed "Oshichi Kaji" (the "Oshichi fire").
+28th day of the 12th lunar month: a fire started by Yaoya Oshichi breaks out in the Daienji Temple in the district of Komagome.
+It spread and burnt both the Ichimuraza and the Nakamuraza.
+This fire was nicknamed "Oshichi Kaji" (the "Oshichi fire").

 1683 (Tenna 3)

-17 May: the courtesan Yamatoya Ichinojô and her lover Goze no Chôemon commit suicide together in Ôsaka.
-This event causes quite a stir and three Ôsaka theaters decide to capitalize on the situation by simultaneously producing the first shinjûmono of Kabuki history:
+17th day of the 5th lunar month: the courtesan Yamatoya Ichinojô and her lover Goze no Chôemon committed suicide together in Ôsaka.
+This event caused quite a stir and three Ôsaka theaters decided to capitalize on the situation by simultaneously producing the first shinjûmono of Kabuki history:

 Nadai Ichinojô Chôemon